yhuteemoren/yhuteemoren/README.md

 *  Hi there 👋
-* 🌱 I’m currently learning front-end web development.
+* 🌱 I’m a Front-end Web Developer.
 * 🌱 I’m currently learning JavaScript & React.js.
 * 👯 I’m looking to callaborate on Open Source projects and real time projects.